C4tWithShell/community-rust/FAQ.md

 * ### Why can't I find the plugin listed in the SonarQube Marketplace ?

+This is a community supported plugin, not developed, maintained or supported by SonarSource (the company behind SonarQube product)
 It is not listed yet on the MarketPlace
-It may finds its way some day when some minimal feedback of its usage proves it working as expected
+It may find its way some day when after some minimal user feedback is collected

 * ### Can I use this plugin on SonarCloud ?